 # sudo ./citrix-lifecycle-management-agent.bin

-If you intend to specify the machine as a connector, click Next to continue setting up the resource location.
+If you intend to use the machine as a connector, click Next to continue setting up the resource location.
+Smart Tools will promote the machine to be a connector and add the resource location to your account.
 For more information about setting up a resource location, see the Resource locations section.
 If you do not intend to make the machine a connector in your resource location, click Cancel to return to the Resource Locations page.

 Remove the agent